Tom Burke (actor)

-Early life
+Early life and education

-Burke was born in London and grew up in Kent.
+Tom Burke was born in London and grew up in Kent.
 His parents, David Burke and Anna Calder-Marshall, are also actors, as were his godparents, Alan Rickman and Bridget Turner.
 His maternal grandparents were writers Arthur Calder-Marshall and Ara Calder-Marshall.
 Burke was born with a cleft lip and had reconstructive surgery.

 Burke always wanted to become an actor.
-He attended the National Youth Theatre, the Young Arden Theatre in Faversham, and the Box Clever Theatre Company performing at the Marlowe Theatre in Canterbury, and participated in the plays his parents staged in their hometown.
+He attended the National Youth Theatre, the Young Arden Theatre in Faversham, and the Box Clever Theatre Company performing at the Marlowe Theatre in Canterbury, and participated in the plays his parents staged in their home town.

 As a child, Burke was diagnosed with dyslexia and struggled academically.
-He left school before his A-levels because he "couldn't stand the idea of that" and thought he "wouldn't survive it".
-As soon as he left school at 17, he wrote to an acting agency and got the first role he auditioned for.
+He left school before his A-levels, aged 17.
+He wrote to an acting agency and got the first role he auditioned for.
 He attended dance school before being accepted at the Royal Academy of Dramatic Art (RADA) in London when he was 18.